Phone Addiction Is Ruining Your Sleep — Here's What the Data Says

 The Compounding Effect

-A 2021 study in the Journal of Clinical Sleep Medicine found that poor sleep from phone use creates a vicious cycle:
+Research published in the Journal of Clinical Sleep Medicine suggests that poor sleep from phone use creates a vicious cycle:

 - Phone use before bed reduces sleep quality